jhudsl/crsra/README.md

 If you look at the headers that are supplied in the .html files, you see that some of these contain header specifications that are illegal in e.g. MySQL.
 Additionally, PostGreSQL can import CSV files pretty painlessly.
 Of course, you can choose to not use these header files and use another database.

+## Importing Data

+In order to import your data dump into R, first point your working directory to the directory that contains all the unzipped course folders.
+Then execute the command `crsra_import()`.
+If you are not pointing to the correct directory, you will receive a warning and the execution will be halted.
+Note that the data import may take some time if the course data is large and there are several courses in your working directory.
+Also note that by running the `crsra_import()` command, you don't actually import any tables into R. Instead, you create a local database for easilty accessing all the tables and courses in your data.
+After the process is complete, you can access the tables in each course as follows.

 ## Calling Tables

 For a list of all the tables in the data download, please click [here](https://github.com/ahdvnd/crsra/blob/master/ListofTables.md).
 All tables can be called by the name `all_tables`.
-For instance, if you like to call the table `peer_comments`, you can simply execulte `all_tables[["peer_comments"]].
-If you would like to call the table for one of the courses, you may run `all_tables[["peer_comments"]][[1]]. `1` is the first course imported in the data dump.
+For instance, if you like to call the table `peer_comments`, you can simply execulte `all_tables[["peer_comments"]]`.
+If you would like to call the table for one of the courses, you may run `r all_tables[["peer_comments"]][[1]]`. `1` is the first course imported in the data dump.
 To see the order of courses imported, check `coursenames`.

 ## List of Courses

-If you are importing data for multiple courses (or a specialization), you do not have to specify the names of the courses. `crsra` will automatically load the courses names from the `courses` table incuded in the data dump of each course.
+If you are importing data for multiple courses (or a specialization), you do not have to specify the names of the courses. *crsra* will automatically load the courses names from the `courses` table incuded in the data dump of each course.
 To see a list of all the courses imported, you can call them by `coursenames`.

+## List of Functions

+For user convenience, a few other functions are added to the package in addition to the main `crsra_import()` function.

 ## Example

-## List of Functions
+If you would like to see the the

 ## Common mistakes